Sharing is caring!

 1. Dysbiocide: According to my doctor, a lot of people take this as “maintenance” for post-SIBO antibiotics to help ensure SIBO keeps at bay.
 It supports gut healing, microbiome health, and the immune system.
 He told me if I’m feeling perfect to not take it, but if I even feel a little off, to take it for one week, then have three weeks off.
 Rinse and repeat as needed.
 I have zero affiliation with the company; just love the product.

 2. Tummy Soothe: this is from my own supplement line, and I swear by it as a clutch product for overall immune response!
-Episode 105, coming up soon, is all about this supplement and why I believe almost everyone could benefit by taking it daily.
+Episode 105 is all about this supplement and why I believe almost everyone could benefit by taking it daily.
 But essentially, Tummy Soothe contains Immunolin which is an antibody.
 Think of it like the “bouncer” of your immune system.
 Its job is to bind to and remove things that are not supposed to be in your system.
 And in the episode, my guest specifically said that those who take antibiotics will benefit from it.
 I cannot stress this one enough, and you can learn all about it at guthealingsupplements.com.
 You can also use code PODCAST at checkout to save 15% if you want to try it.

 Helps to support a normal immune response in the gut and promotes systemic immune response.